DylanCaiCoding/ActivityResultLauncher/README.md

 - Replace `startActivityForResult()` perfectly
 - Support for the usage of Kotlin and Java
-- Support for taking picture
+- Support for taking picture (Adapted to Android 10)
-- Support for taking video
+- Support for taking video (Adapted to Android 10)
-- Support for selecting pictures or videos (Adapted to Android 10)
+- Support for selecting pictures or videos
 - Support for cropping pictures (Adapted to Android11)
 - Support for requesting permission
 - Support for enabling Bluetooth